 Crude oil, NGL and natural gas commodity prices have historically been very volatile.
-For example, in the last year, the prompt month NYMEX light, sweet futures contract (commonly referred to as "WTI") price ranged from a low of approximately \$48 per barrel to a high of approximately \$85 per barrel.
+For example, in 2022, the prompt month NYMEX light, sweet futures contract (commonly referred to as "WTI") price ranged from a low of approximately \$71 per barrel to a high of approximately \$124 per barrel.
 Similarly, there has also been volatility within the propane and butane markets as seen through the North American benchmark price located at Mont Belvieu, Texas, as well as with the basis differentials between Mont Belvieu prices and prices realized at various market hubs in North America.

-While our objective is to position the Partnership such that our overall annual cash flow is not materially adversely affected by the absolute level of energy prices, market volatility associated with shifts between demand-driven markets and supply-driven markets or other similar dynamics has in the past, and may in the future create market conditions that are more challenging to our business model.
+While our objective is to position the Partnership such that our overall annual cash flow is not materially adversely affected by the absolute level of energy prices, market volatility associated with shifts between demand-driven markets and supply-driven markets or other similar dynamics may create market conditions that are more challenging to our business model.
 In extended periods of lower crude oil and/or NGL prices, or periods where the supply and demand fundamentals compress regional location differentials, our financial results may be adversely impacted.
-In such market conditions, product flows on our pipelines or through our facilities may be adversely impacted.
+Under such market conditions, product flows on our pipelines or through our facilities may be adversely impacted.
 Alternatively, in periods where supply exceeds regional demand and/or pipeline egress, product flows on our pipelines or through our facilities may be favorably impacted.
 In executing our business model, we employ a variety of financial risk management tools and techniques to manage our financial risk, predominantly related to our merchant activities.
 These are discussed in greater detail in the "-Risk Management" section below.